Paper: Enhancing Hi-C contact matrices for loop detection with Capricorn: a multiview diffusion model

 However, a significant challenge in utilizing Hi-C data is its requirement for high-coverage sequencing to achieve the resolution necessary for detecting fine-scale chromatin structures, such as chromatin loops.
 High-coverage Hi-C datasets demand extensive sequencing efforts, making them costly and time-consuming to produce.

-This limitation has prompted the development of computational methods aimed at enhancing the resolution of low-coverage Hi-C data, thereby enabling more detailed genomic analyses at reduced costs.
+Coverage is the primary factor influencing Hi-C resolution, meaning that resolution enhancement methods essentially predict high-coverage matrices at finer scales.
+This limitation has prompted the development of computational approaches aimed at enhancing the resolution of low-coverage Hi-C data, thereby enabling more detailed genomic analyses at reduced costs.

 Problem Setting